 Julian Guillory is a dancer, choreographer, costume designer, project manager, dancer liaison, and the Company Manager for Of Moving Colors Productions.
 Locally, he has choreographed for Theater Baton Rouge (Guys & Dolls) and had the honor of creating work for "A Night on Broadway", featuring original Dream Girl and Broadway legend Jennifer Holliday.
 His passion for teaching has led him nationally and locally to work with teachers such as the internationally recognized Debbie Allen and with many organizations such as Of Moving Colors (OMC) and Universal Dance Association (UDA).
 He is a member of Nyama Contemporary Dance Company under the artistic direction of Roxi Victorian.
 He has traveled across the U.S. working with high school dance teams at schools such as Dutchtown High School, McKinley High School, Central High School, and the Episcopal School of Baton Rouge.
 Julian has also instructed at various schools throughout the East Baton Rouge Parish School system.
 Through OMC’s MGM residency program, Julian has worked with nationally acclaimed choreographers such as Christian Von Howard, Pavel Zustiak, John Allen, Frankie Lee Peterson III, and Lindsey Dietz Marchant.
 Recently, Julian has wrapped production on his first dance role in a Netflix feature film and began teaching at Revolution Dance Company under the direction of Carrie Webb.
-This is Julian’s sixth season with OMC.
+This is Julian’s seventh season with OMC.

 BOARD OF DIRECTORS